The Return of the Sorcerer: Critical response

 According to The Complete H.P.
 Lovecraft Filmography, "The Return of the Sorcerer" is the first published story by a writer other than Lovecraft to adopt the Cthulhu cosmology.
 It is the title story of Robert Weinberg's collection of Smith's short fiction, The Return of the Sorcerer: The Best of Clark Ashton Smith.

 In a review of the August Derleth anthology Sleep No More, New York Times reviewer Orvile Prescott commented that the story "skates perilously close to parody of its own genre" but "should upset even hardened stomachs."
 A New York Times review of Out of Space and Time praised "The Return of the Sorcerer" as one of the best stories in the volume, "partly because it is one of the least overwritten".
 Jason Colavito singled it out in his horror genre study Knowing Fear as a standout amongst Smith's horror stories.

 Media adaptation

 "The Return of the Sorcerer" was adapted as an episode of the television series Night Gallery starring Vincent Price (as John Carnby) and Bill Bixby (as Noel Evans in Mr. Ogden's role).
 It was also adapted for radio in an episode starring Tucker Smallwood and Ron Bottitta produced for the revival of the classic radio series Suspense, which premiered on Sirius XM Radio in November 2012.

 In August 2010, Finnish progressive rock band Orne and Rochester-based doom metal band Blizaro released a split 7" record based on the Night Gallery episode.

 In April 2018, Cadabra Records released a vinyl LP read by Anthony D.P.
-Mann and scored by composer Seizon.
+Mann and scored by composer Renato Zampieri (Seizon).